vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/057/03_yA_jAmayo.md

 title = "03"

 +++
 Geldner takes śaktím as an infinitive, governing a dat. vṛ́ṣṇe (flg. the Pp.): “… dem Bullen einen Dienst zu leisten wünschen.”
-This somewhat wayward interpr. is not followed by the other standard tr., where śaktí- receives its usual abstract sense -- though WG do preserve the datival interpr. of the ambig.
+This somewhat wayward interpr. is not followed by the other standard tr., where śaktí- receives its usual abstract sense -- though Witzel Gotō do preserve the datival interpr. of the ambig.
 Saṃhitā vṛ́ṣna (“die dem Stier das Kraftvermögen wünschen”).
 The more natural interpr. is Renou’s, with underlying gen. vṛ́ṣṇaḥ: “qui recherchent la force-active du taureau,” and my tr.

 reflects that.